Son of Dmytro Razumkov’s advisor lands a top post at Lviv Customs Office

 Now, recruited for a position of Lviv Customs Office head, Nizhnykov is waiting for an official announcement.

-Although State Customs Office named him as a winning candidate for a post of Lviv Customs Office Head, it is
+Although State Customs Office named him as a winning candidate for a post of Lviv Customs Office Head.